sxndwl/CatogramX/README.md

 # CatogramX
-A small site for the best telegram client written in ≈ 2 hours
+A small site for the telegram client written in ≈ 2 hours